gman223/gman223-UofT-Cybersec-Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the [ELK Playbook](https://github.com/gman223/gman223-UofT-Cybersec-Project1/blob/main/Files/elk-playbook.yml) to your Ansible container.
 - Update the Ansible host file to include the private IP of your ELK VM
-- Run the playbook, and navigate to `http://{your ELK VM Public IP}:5601/app/kibana` to check the installation worked as expected.
+- Run the playbook, and navigate to `http://{your ELK VM Public IP}:5601/app/kibana` to check that the installation worked as expected.